How to Get Cat Poop Stains & Smells Out of a Carpet: 4 Practical Options

 - Use a carpet brush or broom to scrub the area where the stain is located.
 It will help loosen the cat poop stain and make it easier to remove.

-- Remove any loose debris that may have stuck on the spot.
-It is also crucial to vacuum any remaining dirt particles before applying any cleaning solution.
+- Remove any loose debris that may have stuck to the spot.
+It is also crucial to vacuum any remaining dirt particles before applying the cleaning solution.

-- Allow the cleaner to sit for about five minutes before rinsing off with warm water or vacuuming up any remaining residue.
+- Allow the cleaner to sit for about 5 minutes before rinsing the spot with warm water.

 Are you looking for an enzyme cleaner that can keep your house clean and your pet happy?
 We recommend the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray, which permanently gets rid of the most stubborn stains and smells.
 There’s even a 100% satisfaction guarantee so you can try this cleaner risk-free!
 Click here to order your first bottle.